 Karen Williams, a young woman who lives downtown, wanted to view the protest but asked what change protesting could really effect.
 “Is the protest going to do anything?” she asked.
-“It can’t do nothing because they already decided the verdict.”
+“It can’t do anything because they already decided the verdict.”

 Dante Jones was one of a group of protesters donning an Oscar Grant face mask.
 He said he protested as a means to get his voice heard at his outrage over black men being killed by law enforcement.
-“We been protesting for years.
+“We have been protesting for years.
 Ain’t no change we can do, but somebody’s got to hear it.”